AoJ/Lactate/README.md

 //172800 seconds
 lactate.set'expires', 'five weeks and one minute and ten seconds')
 //3024070 seconds
+lactate.set('expires', 'one year and 2 months and seven weeks and 16 seconds')
+//41050028 seconds

 ```

 The `root` option will change the root directory from which to serve files.
 By default, the root is the current working directory.